SEVERE T-STORM WATCH issued for much of Capital Area until 7pm Friday

 Given the parade and many other outdoor events slated for the weekend, it will be important to keep tabs on the Storm Station forecast, especially regarding any possibility of lightning.
 Have an indoor contingency nearby in the event of a thunderstorm.

 Up Next: The cold front is expected to get a significant push south later Sunday.
 A final batch of more widespread rain and thunderstorms will press through.
+Like Friday, some of the thunderstorms could produce gusty wind and heavy rain.
 Over the three day stretch, this frontal system will drop about 1-3” of rain.
 Behind the front, expect a substantial drop in temperatures for the beginning of next week.
 Thermometers will be several degrees below average which is mid 70s over low 50s for the time of year.
 Some more lows in the 40s are likely.
 The area will be dry Monday through Wednesday.

 The Storm Station is here for you, on every platform.
 Your weather updates can be found on News 2, wbrz.com, and the WBRZ WX App on your Apple or Android device.
 Follow WBRZ Weather on Facebook and Twitter for even more weather updates while you are on the go.